piggeywig2000/TwitchSongSync/README.md

 # TwitchSongSync
-Collaboratively enter the lyrics to the song in time to the song in the chat.
+Collaboratively enter the lyrics in time to the song in the chat.

 ## Overview